 \subsection{Implementing stabilizer phase-gate using parallelized gate}

-The implementation of the stabilizer operator $B_p=\prod \limits_{i\in p} \sigma_z^{(i)}$ over the plaquete spins applies in three steps i.e. $B_p=H^{-1}U_gH$ where $H=\sum\limits_{i\in \{p,c\}} \exp(i \pi/2\sigma^{(i)}_x)$ is Hadamard applying over all the plaquete and control atoms and $U_g$ is the parallelized Ryd-Fermi gate of Eq.~\ref{Eq_ParalGate}.
-For the control qubit prepared in $\ket{0}_c$, the gate $B_p$ coherently transfers the control qubit into the state $\ket{1}_c$ ($\ket{0}_c$) for the odd (even) parity of plaquete spin.
+The implementation of the stabilizer operator $B_p=\prod \limits_{i\in p} \sigma_z^{(i)}$ over the plaquette spins applies in three steps i.e. $B_p=H^{-1}U_gH$ where $H=\sum\limits_{i\in \{p,c\}} \exp(i \pi/2\sigma^{(i)}_x)$ is Hadamard applying over all the plaquette and control atoms and $U_g$ is the parallelized Ryd-Fermi gate of Eq.~\ref{Eq_ParalGate}.
+For the control qubit prepared in $\ket{0}_c$, the gate $B_p$ coherently transfers the control qubit into the state $\ket{1}_c$ ($\ket{0}_c$) for the odd (even) parity of plaquette spin.
 The $A_p=\prod \limits_{i\in p} \sigma_x^{(i)}$ stabilizer would be obtained by exclusive application of Hadamard on control atom.
-The desired stabilizer-phase gate of Eq.~\ref{Eq_Stab}, would be implemented by application of a phase shift on the control qubit, sandwiched by applying/reverting the stabilizer operator $B_p$
+The desired stabilizer-phase gate, would be implemented by application of a phase shift on the control qubit, sandwiched by applying/reverting the stabilizer operator $B_p$

-At the end, the control atom would be factor out by transferring to the ground state.
+with $\theta$ being optimized between $[0,\pi]$ in QAOA.
+At the end, the control atom would be factored out by transferring to the ground state.